nlemoine/wp-cli-fixtures/README.md

 #### `postId($args)`

-Returns an random existing post ID.
+Returns a random existing post ID.
 `$args` is optional and can take any arguments from [`get_posts`](https://developer.wordpress.org/reference/functions/get_posts/#parameters)

 Example: